catana-research/catana-research.github.io/_posts/2020-04-30-optimisation-numpy.md

 title: Numpy
 subtitle: Numerical computing in Python
 photo: photo-of-cave-rock-formation-2537642.jpg
-photo-alt: Clustering data
+photo-alt: Numpy
 tags: [Numpy, Python]
 category: [Optimisation]
 ---

-*Numpy* is an extremely popular Python library for scientific and high-performance applications, that enables calculations in Python to be efficiently performed by executing calculations using precompiled libraries written in C++.
-The [API](https://numpy.org/doc/1.19/reference/index.html) is extensive and well-documented, making it easy to subsitute Python opertions with more efficient operations in Numpy.
+*Numpy* is an extremely popular Python library for scientific and high-performance applications, that enables calculations in Python to be efficiently performed by executing calculations using precompiled libraries written in C/C++ and Fortran.
+The [API](https://numpy.org/doc/1.19/reference/index.html) is extensive and well-documented, making it easy to substitute Python operations with the more efficient operations of Numpy.

 ## The `nd.array`